dreamwhite/dell-inspiron-5370-hackintosh/README.md

 Due to a combojack (microphone with headphones jack) in this laptop, after some months I've found the solution:

 Extract your codec dump (e.g. use HdaCodecDump.efi OpenCore tool) and find Pin-ctls of Mic Line-In (e.g. 0x19 has Pin-Ctls 0x24, and 0x1a has Pin-Ctls 0x20).

-Downloaded the latest release of AppleALC and from a terminal drag `alc-verb` executable and complete the command as follows:
+Download the latest release of AppleALC and from a terminal drag `alc-verb` executable and complete the command as follows:

 `alc-verb 0x(pin_complex_number) 0x707 0x(headphones pin-ctls)`